Tulifanya Studio, Beverley Peden

 Monoprint

 Monoprints are created by working directly onto a plate with rollers, brushes, adding colours, taking away, creating lines, printing one monoprint over another, and is very spontaneous.
 Like painting, it demands a dialogue between the artist and the image, and the artist must be attuned to what the image is asking for as well as imposing their own ideas onto the image.
-Monoprints are a "one of" print, although a series of monoprints can be created by working with the same elements, each slightly varied with each pull.
-They are denoted by a 1/1 number in the lower left corner.
+Monotypes are a "one of" print, and a Monoprint is a series of monoprints that are created by working with the same elements, each slightly varied with each pull.
+In the case of monoprints, each one is unique, but they can run in a series.
+Monotypes are denoted by a 1/1 number in the lower left corner.
+Monoprints would be numbered according to the series.

 Etchings

 I use copper plates mostly, with a Ferric Chloride salt Bath.
-I sometimes use aluminum with copper sulphate bath, but mostly copper.
+I have used aluminum plates with copper sulphate bath, but I prefer copper.
 The plates are inked either in one colour, or using a method called alle poupie, which means more than one colour is put on the plate and wiped for a single pull rather than multiple plates for each colour.
 I sometimes use chine colle in the printing process as well, which is basically collaging different papers to the print while pulling it through the press.

 Stencil Prints